This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 Key Inclusion Criteria:

-• Histologically proven large B-cell lymphoma including the following types defined by WHO 2016 (Swerdlow et al, 2016)
+• Histologically proven large B-cell lymphoma including the following types defined by World Health Organization (WHO) 2016.

 • Refractory disease defined as no complete remission to first-line therapy; individuals who are intolerant to first-line therapy are excluded.